railroader/InterfacesExample/README.md

 # InterfacesExample
-Interface to demonstrate how to loosely couple Data Access
+Example of loosely coupling Data Access using an Interface